 At GFM, these include classrooms equipped with high-speed internet and quality resources, (including built-in class washrooms for Foundation Stage), dedicated computing suites, science labs, a large open-plan innovation hub with robotics, drones and coding equipment to support computational thinking, Arts rooms, Music rooms, a Dance studio, school libraries (with an extensive collection of literature for all ages), a Dining hall (serving nutritious foods and drinks), and Parents Cafe.

 Sports and outdoor facilities include a Multi-Purpose hall, a large Football pitch, outdoor multi-purpose sports courts and cricket nets, as well as indoor and outdoor play areas for FS students.

-If you are a parent, teacher or student at GEMS Founders Al Mizhar, please share your experience with other potential members of your community by completing our Survey here.
+If you are a parent, teacher or senior student at GEMS Founders Al Mizhar, please share your opinions and experience with other potential members of your community by completing our Survey here.

 Parents around the Mirdif area have an increasing range of other options in terms of good British curriculum schools, but few that will be able to compete with GFM in terms of quality, facilities and price.
 We definitely think that the school warrants a place on any short-list.

 Fees at GEMS Founders Al Mizhar start at AED 23,690 for FS1 rising to AED 36,050 for Years 12 and 13.